NiklasReiche/ad-spotify-mood-lights-sync/README.md

 Use [HACS](https://hacs.xyz/) or download the `spotify_mood_lights_sync` directory from inside the `apps` directory here to your local `apps` directory, then add the configuration to your `/config/appdaemon/apps/apps.yaml`.

-#### Minimal configuration:
+## Minimal configuration

-The following shows a minimal example configuration (the spotify credentials are supplied via a secrets file):
+The following shows a minimal example configuration (the spotify credentials are supplied via a secrets file here):

 ```yaml
 spotify_mood_lights_sync: